 Custom fields support the collection of key data points not available in standard NationBuilder fields.
 This feature is relatively complex to implement.
 If custom fields have not been enabled in your nation, please read the introduction to custom fields HOWTO for information on accessing them.

 Custom people fields are added to a person's profile, while custom donation fields are added to donation records.
-Below is information on creating custom people fields, adding that information to profiles, and searching those fields.
+Below you'll find information on creating custom people fields, adding that information to profiles, and searching those fields.

 - Create custom people fields